raspberrypilearning/amazing-image-identifier/en/step_5.md

  + `new_image_path` is a string that gives the path to the image you want to update to.

-Here’s an example of how you might update an image based on user input:
+Below is an example of how you might update an image based on user input.

 ```python
 from guizero import App, Picture